Miniature wargame: Rules

 There are many miniature wargaming rules, not all of which are currently in print, including some which are available free on the internet; many gamers also write their own, creating so-called "house rules" or "club sets".
 Most rules are intended for a specific historical period or fictional genre.
 Rules also vary in the model scale they use: one infantry figure may represent one man, one squad, or much larger numbers of actual troops.

 Wargaming in general owes its origins to military simulations, most famously to the Prussian staff training system Kriegsspiel.
 Consequently, rules designers struggle with the perceived obligation to actually 'simulate' something, and with the seldom compatible necessity to make an enjoyable 'game'.
 Historical battles were seldom fair or even, and the potential detail that can be brought to bear to represent this in a set of rules always comes at the cost of pace of the game and enjoyment.
 In Osprey Publishing's book about the Battle of Crécy, from its series on historical campaigns, there is included a detailed section on wargaming the battle, in which Stuart Asquith writes:

 He adds that unless at least the initial moves are recreated, "then an interesting medieval battle may well take place, but it will not be a re-creation of Crécy."
 Still, rules aimed at the non-professional hobby market therefore inevitably contain abstractions.
 It is generally in the area of the abstraction liberties taken by the designers that the differences between rules can be found.
-Most follow tried and true conventions to the extent that a chess player would recognize wargaming merely as a different scaled version of his or her own game.
+Most follow tried and true conventions to the extent that a chess player would recognize wargaming merely as a different scaled version of their own game.